 How to start your semantic keyword research

 The best way to find relevant and high-quality semantic keywords is to use an SEO suite such as Semrush as I have done to quickly research the following examples.

 You could also use an online latent semantic indexing (LSI) tool, but the results are not nearly as comprehensive.

 Here is the result of my first broad search.

 My main keyword is not bad at all, as it doesn’t look like it will face a lot of competition.

 The next thing to do is to see if anyone is interested in this topic.
 This can be achieved by checking the topic trend.

 Anyway, it’s important information for bloggers and authors, so I don’t need a huge trend to motivate me.

 From this basic information, I now want to gather a list of semantic keywords that I will need to use to write the article.

 My two base phrases are, what are semantic keywords and latent semantic indexing.

-I have starred out letters because I don’t want to repeat all these words and keyword stuff this article.
+I have starred out letters because I don’t want to repeat all these words and keywords and stuff this article.